Who I Am

 • I have led teams with as many as fourteen members.
 I have led product groups with as many as forty-five.

-• I’ve led through growth from startup, to IPO, to annual revenues in excess of $450 million.
+• I have led through growth from startup, to IPO, to annual revenues in excess of $400 million.

-• I shipped features and products that were material to successful exits for Sitraka and PagerDuty.12
+• I have shipped features and products that were material to successful exits for Sitraka and PagerDuty.12

-• I wrote a programming book; I write technical documentation and essays; and I speak at both tech conferences and company-wide events.3
+• I have written a popular programming book; I have written technical documentation and essays; and I have keynoted technical conferences and company-wide events.3

 Reg crossed role and organizational lines to constantly better the company and increase in scale our impact on the market, our products, and customers.